lasso-js/lasso/README.md

     * Integrate with build tools
     * Use with Express or any other web development framework
     * JavaScript API, CLI and taglib
+* Security
+    * Supports the [nonce attribute](https://www.w3.org/TR/CSP2/#script-src-the-nonce-attribute) when using Content Security Policy for extra security.
 * _Future_
     * Automatic image sprites